Wander97/Kbet/README.md

 # Kbet
-3D animation of the story of how a robot lives its day day, working inside the eye.
+3D animation of the story of how a robot works inside the eye, day by day.

 Features
 --------